 The writers and artists who collectively called themselves the Bloomsbury Group have become synonymous with that particular area of London.
 These days you can’t think about Bloomsbury without paying reference to the group, such was their impact and even now the area is full of clues to their past lives.

-First meeting in 1905 there were two groups, the artists and the writers and both began to meet at different times, the writers on Thursday and the artists on Fridays.
+First meeting in 1905 there were two groups, the artists and the writers, both sets gathering at different times.
+The writers on Thursday and the artists on Fridays.
 These meetings would be held at 46 Gordon Square.
 A house which is still there today and which was the home of Vanessa Stephen and Virginia Stephen (later they would be better known as the artist Vanessa Bell and the author Virginia Woolf) and their brothers Thoby and Adrian.
 Later, when Vanessa got married in 1907, the house would be occupied by her and her new husband Clive Bell and then afterwards by another member of the bloomsbury group, economist John Maynard Keynes from 1916 to 1946.

 Thoby, who would die of typhoid a year later following a visit to Greece, had set up the writers group.
 This was full of his contemporaries from university and included the likes of Lytton Strachey, Clive Bell, John Maynard Keynes and Leonard Woolf.
 Vanessa meanwhile had set up the group with the artists Duncan Grant, John Nash, Henry Lamb and Edward Wadsworth.
 Roger Fry would join later in 1910 after a chance meeting with Bell and he would become an important influence on the group.

 According to the Tate, ‘many of the members of the Bloomsbury circle were important thinkers and innovators and they made a significant contribution to the development of modern art, design and literature.’
 Meanwhile the group were also known for their friendships, their intellect and their relationships.
 The American writer Dorothy Parker said that they “lived in squares…and loved in triangles”.